Lymphadenectomy for Endometrial Cancer

 Why It Is Done

-Some doctors recommend that a lymphadenectomy be performed in all cases of endometrial cancer.
+Some doctors recommend that a lymphadenectomy be done in all cases of endometrial cancer.
 Others believe that this procedure might not be needed when the cancer is diagnosed at a very early stage and is found to be a slow-growing grade.
 Lymphadenectomy may be needed if:

 How Well It Works